kuleuven/mango-ingest/README.md

-                               needed for network mounted drives for example [default: native] --regex TEXT                 regular expression to match [multiple] --glob TEXT                  single glob expression to match as a simpler alternative to --regex --filter TEXT                use an external filter (along regex/glob patterns), it will be dynamically imported --filter-kwargs TEXT         A json string that will be parsed as a dict and
+                               needed for network mounted drives for example [default: native] --regex TEXT                 regular expression to match [multiple] --glob TEXT                  glob expression to match as a simpler alternative to --regex [multiple] --filter TEXT                use an external filter (along regex/glob patterns), it will be dynamically imported --filter-kwargs TEXT         A json string that will be parsed as a dict and